-Dimensions: 14 x 6 x 5 inches
+Dimensions: 14 x 6 x 5 in

 If you are looking for a top of the line shoe that will do everything you need it to and more, than the La Sportiva Genius is the shoe for you.
 You will however pay a top dollar for this product, but it is worth every penny if you’re an avid boulderer.

-Dimensions: 5 x 8 x 14 inches
+Dimensions: 5 x 8 x 14 in

 Description: The La Sportiva Katana Lace Climbing Shoe features an extremely high quality leather material.
 This is the only true leather shoe on our list, and it is featured here for a reason.

+Although these shoes may look a bit flashy, they were designed to work and work hard.
 They won’t give in on even the most difficult climbs, but because of the reputation these shoes have obtained from their ability and high quality materials, they can be a bit difficult to find.

-The La Sportiva Katana is an excellent shoe for any boulderer that is starting to get serious in the hobby, but they are expensive so you should only consider these shoes if you’re avid about the sport.
+The La Sportiva Katana is an excellent shoe for any boulderer that is starting to get serious in the hobby, but they are expensive, so you should only consider these shoes if you’re avid about the sport.

 Related: The Joshua Tree Organic Climbing Salve is the ideal cream to buy with these shoes.
 You can apply it on any blisters in the hands or feet, and make them heal faster.